Savannah Cunningham: Naked ‘Marines United’ Facebook Video Gets Instagram Reply

 A post shared by Savannah Cunningham (@savannah_cunningham) on

-The unveiling of the “Marines United” Facebook group brought to light some sexist viewpoints and actions being taken against female Marines, which is being referred to as the cyber-bullying of women in the Marines.
+The unveiling of the “Marines United” Facebook group brought to light some sexist viewpoints and actions being taken against female Marines, which is being called the cyberbullying of women in the Marines.

 "Harassed Online, She Remains Determined to Enlist in the Marines." #NewYorkTimes This was both extremely hard but also very important for me to share – I will put the link to the article in my bio.
 They got a few things a bit wrong and I would've liked for them to include a lot of what I said but the gist of it is there.
 I hope that because I'm coming forward that more victims of this sexual harassment feel that they're not alone and come forward as well.
 Again, this issue does not define me.
 It does not define the Marine Corps.
 There are so many AMAZING male Marines out there with a sense of honor and I hate that so many will now have the reputation of a shameful & disgusting few.
 Let us change that reputation.
 Together.
 PC: @caitlin_oh – thank you